-The force requirement depends on the product's characteristics.
+The force requirement depends on the products characteristics.
 The "freeness" and frictional characteristics are taken into account when adjusting the restriction system unloader valve setting.
 See the following RESTRICTION SYSTEM ADJUSTMENTS and PLUNGER SPEED sections.

-Restriction system pressure switch PS-1 (see electrical schematic 24778D) is operated (closed) if the hydraulic oil pressure in the plunger system exceeds the pressure switch setting.
-This energizes solenoids 3 and 4 (SOL-3 and -4), forcing the restriction rail to open.
-Solenoids 3 and 4 can also be energized by placing the control box ANTI-PLUG control to ON.
-See the following UNPLUGGING section.
+Restriction system pressure switch (PS-1) (see electrical schematic DOC037413D) is operated (closed) if the hydraulic oil pressure in the plunger system exceeds the pressure switch setting.
+This energizes solenoids 3 and 4 (SOL-3 AND-4), forcing the restriction rail to open.
+Solenoids 3 and 4 can also be energized by placing the control box ANTI-PLUG switch to MANUAL.
+See the following UNPLUGGING section on page 16.